remirror/remirror/packages/@remirror/preset-core/readme.md

 // You now have a basic working editor.
 ```

 Granted, the above won't do much.
-It will allow you to type, and what else do you really need from an editor.
+It will allow you to type, if that's your cup of tea.